 Since around December 2025, I've handed off basically all code writing to Claude Code.
-Not as an experiment.
-Not as a productivity hack I'm trying out.
-It's just how I work now.
-I describe what I want, I review what I get, I iterate.
-The code gets written.
-I don't write it.
+It isn't an experiment or a productivity hack I'm trying out, it's just how I work now.
+The code gets written, I don't write it.

-Nobody can credibly predict what software development looks like long term.
-AI is making such massive leaps that it's hard to think beyond a year or two.
+Nobody can credibly predict what software development looks like long term, since AI is moving fast enough that anything past a year or two is a guessing game.
 But I don't need to predict the future.
-The shift already happened.
-The developers who thrive aren't the ones who write code.
-They're the ones who think the most clearly about what needs to be built and why.
+The shift already happened, faster than I expected, and it changed what the job actually is.
+The developers who thrive aren't the ones who write code, they're the ones who think most clearly about what needs to be built and why.

 Requirements Are the Job Now